JiabingYang/android-musicplayer/README.md

 android-musicplayer
 ===================

-A music playback and control client for Android applications.
-This client is an encapsulation of the [android-UniversalMusicPlayer][1].
+A music playback and control library for Android applications.
+This library is an encapsulation of the [android-UniversalMusicPlayer][1].

 Install
 --------

-1. Add the [Retrolambda][2] dependency into build.gradle (Project: your_project).
-2. Copy the musicplayer-VERSION.aar into the libs directory of your app module.
+1. Copy the musicplayer-VERSION.aar into the libs directory of your app module.
-3. Add the following code into the build.gradle (Module: app):
+2. Add the following code into the build.gradle (Module: app):
 ```groovy
 compile fileTree(include: ['*.jar'], dir: 'libs')
 compile(name: 'musicplayer-VERSION', ext: 'aar')
 ```
-4. Add the following code into the AndroidManifest.xml of the module above:
+3. Add the following code into the AndroidManifest.xml of the module above:
 ```xml
 <service android:name="com.ic2lab.api.musicplayer.MusicService" />
 ```
-5. If your app needs access to music files on the local storage, remember to add READ_EXTERNAL_STORAGE permission into AndroidManifest.xml, and check this permission when app running.
+4. If your app needs access to music files on the local storage, remember to add READ_EXTERNAL_STORAGE permission into AndroidManifest.xml, and check this permission when app running.
 ```xml